 Citing contract violations and forced overtime due to short-staffing, 250 ATSG pilots went on strike in November.
 More than 75 flights were grounded, creating what Fox Business called a “rocky start” for Prime Air.

 Many pilots flying for the Prime Air contracted carriers are looking for new jobs.
-A recent survey of Atlas pilots showed that 65% of respondents are planning to leave for another airline, and the airline’s attrition rate doubled at the start of 2017.
+A recent survey of Atlas pilots showed that 65% of respondents are planning to leave for another airline, and the company lost 110 pilots in the first five months of 2017 alone.